Consensys/ethsigner/docs/Using-EthSigner/Using-EthSigner.md

     include the `nonce` in the private transaction object and nonce management is handled automatically.

 !!! note
-    If a `value` is included in the transaction object, an error is returned.
+    If a non-zero `value` is included in the transaction object, an error is returned.
 Ether transfers cannot be private transactions.

 **Returns**